rilldata/rill/docs/docs/quickstart/end-to-end.md

 sidebar_position: 1
 ---

-This tutorial is a step by step guide that will help you install Rill, ingest source data, and deploy an authenticated dashboard application online.
+This tutorial is a step by step guide that will help you install Rill, ingest source data, and deploy a secure dashboard application online.

 ## Installation